 The King County Council has allocated $1,380,000 to help King County farmers and farmers markets comply with public health and safety operating requirements to prevent the spread of COVID-19 and to overcome losses due to COVID-19.

 All aspects of the local food economy have been impacted by the COVID-19 crisis, and farmers are on the frontline

 Many King County farmers are impacted by the temporary suspension of farmers markets due to COVID-19.
 Flower growers in particular experience unique challenges because they rely heavily on farmers markets for sales.
-In addition, many flower growers are immigrants and refugees, and market accessibility and communication barriers only exacerbate an already challenging business landscape.

 There are many ways you can continue to eat local during winter months, including shopping at year-round markets, joining a winter CSA, visiting U-Picks and farm stands, knowing what’s in season, and eating at restaurants that source locally.
 These options not only support local farmers and the local food economy, but also allow consumers to buy farm fresh local food year round in King County!

 Enumclaw Plateau Farmers’ Market opened on June 6, 2019, providing plateau area residents with farm fresh, local products for the first time in over 20 years.
 The Local Food team spoke with Liz Clark, Enumclaw Plateau Farmers Market manager, about how the market was created and the successes and challenges her and her team of volunteers have experienced along the way.